GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

   <figcaption class="w-figcaption">Password suggestion flow in Safari.</figcaption>
 </figure>

-Strong unique password suggestion has been available in Safari since version 12.0.
+(Strong unique password suggestion has been available in Safari since version 12.0.)

-Using built-in browser password generators means users and developers don't need to work out what a "strong password" is.
+Built-in browser password generators mean users and developers don't need to work out what a "strong password" is.
 Since browsers can securely store passwords and autofill them as necessary, there's no need for users to remember or enter passwords.
+Encouraging users to take advantage of built-in browser password generators also means they're more likely to use a unique, strong password on your site, and less likely to reuse a password that could be compromised elsewhere.

 {% Aside %}
 The downside with this approach is that there's no way to share passwords across platforms.
 For example, a user may use Safari on their iPhone and Chrome on their Windows laptop.
 {% endAside %}

-### Help save users from accidentally missing input fields {: #required-fields }
+### Help save users from accidentally missing inputs {: #required-fields }

 Add the `required` attribute to both email and password fields.
 Modern browsers automatically prompt and set focus for missing data.